f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab2.rst

 |lab323|

 This is an example of a published local policy, as such you will not be able to add new rules with more conditions and actions.
-To experiment with possible rules, one may add a new policy in the policy list screen and investigate rule possibilities.
+Rather, to experiment with possible additional rules, one may add a new policy in the policy list screen and investigate rule possibilities.

 Let us now apply the local policy to the virtual server titled **minio-cluster-migration** (not the original virtual server)